Shrikant-Pawar-45/Tokenizer/README.md

 # Tokenizer — Streamlit App

 A small Streamlit application that converts text into numeric tokens (character-level or word-level) and decodes them back in real time.

-This repository contains a single-page Streamlit app and minimal configuration to run locally or deploy on Streamlit Cloud.
-# Tokenizer — Streamlit App

-A small Streamlit application that converts text into numeric tokens (character-level or word-level) and decodes them back in real time.